martpie/teeny-conf/README.md

 # teeny-conf

 A small npm package to handle one or multiple config files in Node apps.
-Works fine with Electron and NW.js.
+Works well with Electron and NW.js.

+All I/O operations are asynchronous and make use of Promises since v2.0, this means you can use `await/async` for async methods.

 ## Why another ?